RantAI-dev/Book3-DSAR/content/docs/Part-III/Chapter-15.md

 }
 {{< /prism >}}
 <p style="text-align: justify;">
 This implementation uses a vector of vectors (<code>Vec&lt;Vec&lt;Option&lt;usize&gt;&gt;&gt;</code>) to represent the adjacency matrix.
-For each pair of vertices <code>(u, v)</code>, the matrix stores the weight of the edge if it exists, or <code>None</code> if there is no edge.
-The Adjacency Matrix allows for fast edge existence checks and weight lookups because these operations are constant time, <code>O(1)</code>.
+For each pair of vertices $(u, v)$, the matrix stores the weight of the edge if it exists, or $None$ if there is no edge.
+The Adjacency Matrix allows for fast edge existence checks and weight lookups because these operations are constant time, $O(1)$.
 However, it is memory-intensive, especially for large, sparse graphs, because it allocates space for all possible edges, even those that don't exist.
 </p>

 <p style="text-align: justify;">